mysticrenji/AWSPollyRekognitionWithPi/README.md

 # Motion detection using AWS Rekognition and Polly

 This project involves motion detection, along with Image Recognition.
 For motion detection, i have used Motion Library.
-Motion lib can be installed by below command

 1. The prerequisite for running this is motion library.
 It can be installed using below command. </br>
    sudo apt-get install motion